Audience theory

 Audience theory offers explanations of how people encounter media, how they use it, and how it affects them.
-Although the concept of an audience predates media, most audience theory is concerned with people’s relationship to various forms of media.
+Although the concept of an audience predates modern media, most audience theory is concerned with people’s relationship to various forms of media.
 There is no single theory of audience, but a range of explanatory frameworks.
 These can be rooted in the social sciences, rhetoric, literary theory, cultural studies, communication studies and network science depending on the phenomena they seek to explain.
 Audience theories can also be pitched at different levels of analysis ranging from individuals to large masses or networks of people.

 James Webster suggested that audience studies could be organized into three overlapping areas of interest.
 One conceives of audiences as the site of various outcomes.
 This runs the gamut from a large literature on media influence to various forms of rhetorical and literary theory.
 A second conceptualizes audiences as agents who act upon media.
 This includes the literature on selective processes, media use and some aspects of cultural studies.
 The third see the audiences as a mass with its own dynamics apart from the individuals who constitute the mass.
 This perspective is often rooted in economics, marketing, and some traditions in sociology.
 Each approach to audience theory is discussed below.